colleen547/python-api-challenge/README.md

-As final considerations:
+<b>Additional considerations:</b>

-You must complete your analysis using a Jupyter notebook.
+The analysis was completed using a Jupyter notebook.
-You must use the Matplotlib or Pandas plotting libraries.
+Matplotlib and Pandas plotting libraries were used.
-For Part I, you must include a written description of three observable trends based on the data.
-You can do this right in the Jupyter notebook.
+For Part I, a written description of three observable trends based on the data, were included in the Jupyter notebook.
-You must use proper labeling of your plots, including plot titles (with date of analysis) and axis labels.
+Proper labeling of plots, including plot titles (with date of analysis) and axis labels, were included.
-For best results on the heat map, try setting the the maximum intensity value to the highest humidity level found in the data set.
+For best results on the heat map, the maximum intensity value was set to the highest humidity level found in the data set.